minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

    If needed, configure access to the Operator Console port.
    Depending on your local policies, this could be a Kubernetes load balancer, ingress, or similar control plane component that enables external access.

-   For testing purposes, you can access Operator Console by configuring a NodePort using the following Kustomize patch:
+   For testing purposes, you can access Operator Console by configuring a NodePort using the following patch:

    .. code-block:: shell
       :class: copyable